-- As of Sept.
-1, 2022, candidates must hold full-time appointments at the rank of assistant professor.
+- As of Aug.
+31, 2023, candidates must run an independent lab and hold a full-time appointment at the rank of assistant professor.
 (Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor or instructor are not eligible.
 Associate professors are not eligible.)

-- Must not have been appointed as an assistant professor at any institution prior to June 13, 2018, whether or not such an appointment was on a tenure track.
-Time spent in clinical internships, residencies, in work toward board certification or on parental leave does not count as part of this four-year limit.
+- Must not have been appointed as an assistant professor at any institution prior to June 12, 2019, whether or not such an appointment was on a tenure track.
+Time spent in clinical internships, residencies, in work toward board certification, or on parental leave does not count as part of this four-year limit.
 (Candidates who took parental leave should note this on their internal application to make their eligibility clear.)

 - Please note that eligibility criteria have been temporarily expanded to account for COVID-related lab shutdowns and research disruptions.
 Please direct any questions to the program office at Pew-Stewart@pewtrusts.org.

 - Qualified candidates should be conducting creative, interdisciplinary, basic or translational cancer research.
-Projects that are solely clinical research are not within the scope of Pew-funded research.
+This program does not fund clinical trials research.

 - The selected candidate may not be nominated more than two times in total, regardless of institution.

 - Funding from the NIH, other government sources and project grants from nonprofit associations do not pose a conflict.